Theo-Steiner/theo-learns-go/concurrency/notes.md

 #### Channels

 - channels allow you to coordinate the communication between multiple processes
-- always initiate channels with `make(chan type)` because sending to a `nil` channel would make go panic
+- always initiate channels with `make(chan type)` because sending to a `nil` channel will block forever
 - channels are created like so: `myChannel := make(chan string)` -> a channel that takes in strings
   - to send to a channel `myChannel <- "hello"` (this sends a single `"hello"` to the channel, almost like pushing to an array)
   - to receive from a channel `result <- myChannel` ("result" receives a single result from a channel, almost like popping from an array)
+    - receiving from a channel blocks until something is received (receiving from `nil` blocks forever)

 ```go
 type result struct {